Sex, Girls, and Shame: When Girls Don’t Get to Cultivate Their Own Desire

 The lifeguard came to camp for the summer with condoms.
 He was expecting to have sex, as most teenage boys freely hope to do.

 But I was in trouble—with my mom and seemingly with the man in authority at the camp.
 I suspect a teenage boy would not have been treated the same way.
-Boys get to grow up expecting or hoping to have sex, to enjoy sex, and to do it with pride.
-Girls are expected to “behave” themselves.
+Boys get to grow up hoping to have sex and adults seem to expect that they will.
+They may be urged to avoid getting someone pregnant, but unless they are raised in a very religious household, their morality does not seem to be in question.
+Their sexuality is also not framed as something they must protect from being used or taken advantage of by girls.
+There is more freedom to explore and respond to their desire.

-I wonder what the adults were thinking?
+When I think back, I wonder what the adults at that camp were thinking, anyway?
 If they didn’t want sex to happen, why in the world would they put a group of 16-to-19-year-old teenagers in a cabin together?

 When Girls Learn to Ignore Their Feelings and Desires